SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/emio-labs-user-manual.md

 <figcaption>The **Emio Labs** application on the Introduction page.
 The main dashboard is located at the top of each page.</figcaption>

 :::tip[important]
 A directory <code>~/emio-labs</code> containing all the assets (labs, python scripts, meshes, etc.) is created in your Home directory after the first run of the application.
 The application uses the files of this directory.
-If you make modifications and want to reset the directory to its original state, simply delete or remove it from your Home directory, then rerun the application.
+If you make modifications and want to reset the directory to its original state, use the [**Reset Labs**](#resettingdeleting-the-labs) window (recommended), or remove the directory from your Home directory then rerun the application.
 :::

-## Navigating the Labs
+## The Labs

 The original content of **Emio Labs** created by Compliance Robotics offers a series of labs covering various aspects of soft robotics: